Brookfield Square: History

 Brookfield Square was built in 1967 as a three-anchor, one-story shopping mall with 60 stores and services, including the two same anchors it has today, plus a Sears, a Kohl's Food Store, a Woolworth's, T. A. Chapman's, and Walgreens.
 Kohl's left the mall in 1977 and its space was converted into a Houlihan's restaurant.
 Woolworth's and the mall's single screen cinema left the mall in 1994 and a food court was created in its place.

 The mall went under a renovation in 2004, creating new outparcel stores and restaurants.
 The mall's interior was given a new style, and new restaurants were built on the exterior walls of the mall.
+Shortly after the renovation was completed, on April 13, 2005, a two story Barnes & Noble store opened outside of the main mall entrance.

+Red Robin opened at the mall on November 8, 2010.